kmein/wrappers/README.md

 }).wrapper
 ```

+## alternatives

+- [wrapper-manager](https://github.com/viperML/wrapper-manager) by viperML.
+This project focuses more on a single module system, configuring wrappers and exporting them.
+This was an inspiration when building this library, but I wanted to have a more granular approach with a single module per package and a collection of community made modules.

 ## Long-term Goals

 Upstream this schema into nixpkgs with an optional module.nix for every package.
 NixOS modules could then reuse these wrapper modules for consistent configuration across platforms.